 Add the ribs to the HOT pan and sear approximately for 2-3 minutes per side, or until all sides are golden brown.
 Transfer the beef short ribs from the pan to a clean plate.

-Remove short ribs and place on a plate with a tin foil tent.
+Remove short ribs and place them on a plate with a tin foil tent.
 Remove the thyme stems and bay leaf from the sauce.
 Pour the sauce through a strainer and set strained veggies aside.
 Pour the strained sauce in a fat separator, or spoon the fat off the top of the sauce.
 Add the vegetables back to the strained sauce and add a bit more beef broth, to taste, if needed.
 Blend the sauce with an immersion blender until well blended.
 Taste and season with sea salt and freshly cracked pepper, if needed.
 Add the ribs and their juices into the sauce and coat evenly.
 Serve over roasted garlic mashed potatoes, polenta, rice, grits, or noodles.
 Enjoy.